 Some arts tend to employ professional instructors where as others don’t.
 Both systems have their merit, many would say a professional instructor’s bottom line is getting food on the table and this can compromise the ‘purity’ of the art being taught, however a volunteer instructor can only devote so much time to their art as they usually have another job to do.

 Some teachers perform seemingly miraculous acts of ‘ki/chi’ power, in these demonstrations the ‘pinky’ finger is more powerful than their biggest students, arms are ‘unbendable’, bodies are unliftable even with two people trying to lift.
 These ‘tricks’ demonstrate the relaxed power of arts like aikido and are based on good training practice and are easily learned.
 Sometimes though they are part of the sales package to get you in – try to look for the substance beyond them as the study of internal energy and meditation is a legitimate part of many martial arts.

 * Cults and charismatic groups

 Most martial arts usually follow a feudal hierarchal based system.
 Instructors and students can often have a lot of control within the group whilst training and often beyond.
 In such systems there can be potential for abuse of this responsibility and power.
-Whilst uncommon it is not unheard of that groups can almost operate like a cult.
+While uncommon it is not unheard of that groups can operate almost like a cult.